vilksons/kodo/PawnCC/readme.md

 - Fix known bugs with the original compiler
 - Provide a better development experience for the SA:MP community

-If you find a problem, you can [open an issue][issues] and contributors can work on a fix.
+If you find a problem, you can [open an issue][https://github.com/vilksons/kodo/issues/new] and contributors can work on a fix.
 This isn't true with the original compiler that comes with the SA:MP server distribution.